Gear Issue: Friction differences between 1X and 2X drivetrains

 The chain creates the most friction.
 The jockey-wheel (pulley) bearings create a small amount.
 Smith’s previous research also indicates that the clutch in the SRAM 1X rear derailleur adds no friction.

-Cross-chaining increases chain friction due to the increased lateral angle, increased chain tension, and increased link articulation (folding).
+Chain friction will increase due to increased lateral angle, increased chain tension, and increased link articulation (folding).

 Cross-chaining robs power due to the plates scraping harder on each other.
 Smith’s prior research reveals how cross-chaining and chain articulation angles and rate affect friction.